seagle0128/.emacs.d/README.md

 ### Manual

-Copy `custom-example.el` to `custom.el` and change the configurations, then restart Emacs.
+Copy `custom-template.el` to `custom.el` and change the configurations, then restart Emacs.

 For Example: